famsf/4d-mysqldump/README.md

   Example: A table with 75 columns including binary data in 150k rows, requires 4GB+ of ram.
 Long term solution is fixing the 4D library or rewriting to not use it.
-* Columns with spaces in the names cannot be retrieved from 4D via SQL and are therefore ignored/dropped.
-Fix the column names before exporting.
-* Columns named using SQL reserved words cannot be retrieved from 4D via SQL and are therefore ignored/dropped.
-Fix the column names before exporting.
 * Columns of type Subtable Relation when manually created cannot return useful information via SQL and are therefore dropped/ignored.
 The automatically created Subtable Relation fields are exported correctly.